karimarous/Getting_started_with_Terraform_and_AWS_FR/lab10/README.md

 }
 ```

-1.5 Go to dev.tfvars and override it with the following code
+1.5 Replace the code that exist in dev.tfvars.tf with the following code
 ```
 sg_name = "karim-sg"
 sg_description = "Security group with dynamic rules"